livetrails/targetj/README.md

 Targets cannot be called directly; instead, they are **activated** and then executed sequentially when the **target task cycle** starts.
 This approach ensures **predictable execution** and **reduces errors** by maintaining a consistent flow.

-We believe **TargetJS** introduces a **new programming paradigm**—one that enhances productivity and makes the coding experience more enjoyable and user-centeric.
+We believe **TargetJS** introduces a **new programming paradigm**—one that enhances productivity and makes the coding experience more enjoyable and user-centric.

 ---